Rural Homes

 Driver-owned cooperatives offer alternatives to extractive gig economy platforms that drain money from local communities.
 The Drivers Cooperative takes only 15% commission compared to Uber’s 25-40%, keeping more money in drivers’ pockets and communities.
 Colorado’s rural adaptation connects remote areas while providing fair wages for drivers who often lack other employment options.

-The model demonstrates how platform cooperatives can serve rural areas that venture capitalists ignore.
+The model shows how platform cooperatives can serve rural areas that venture capitalists ignore.
 Community Development Financial Institution support and crowdfunding from future users provided launch capital without surrendering control to external investors.
 Drivers vote on policies, share in profits, and build equity in the platform they’re creating.
 This democratic approach to technology platforms offers a template for rural communities to capture value from the digital economy rather than merely consuming services designed for urban markets.

 Financing Networks for Generational Impact